 Write approximately one single spaced space of reflections on your experience in class and/or topics you are thinking about in the assigned reading.
 This is a space for you to write about how you have been cultured, what challenges you face in bearing witness to alternative worldviews and investigate and write about your personal responses to class material and dynamics.
 Students are required to complete a journal entry after every class and to bring the journal to class.
-I will collect them on 2/18/10 and 4/15/10.
-Journals are not graded unless an entry is missing at the time of collection or lack reflection.
+Journals are not graded unless an entry is missing at the time of collection or lack critical thinking.
 I will check off entries as well as pose questions or responses to encourage further dialogue.